dwbasta/EntraCustomExtensionCommunity/readme.md

 ---

-## 🤝 Contribute to This Repository
+## 🤝 Contribute to this Repository

-This repository is open for contributions!
+**This repository is open for contributions!**

 Have an interesting custom extension or Logic App for governance scenarios?
 Follow these steps to contribute:

 1. [Fork this Repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) - Click the Fork button at the top-right corner of this page.

-2. Update your forked repo - Clone your forked repo locally and make your changes.
+2. Clone your fork - Clone your fork locally and make your changes in your own branch.

+3. Add your contribution to the correct folder - Browse the repo structure to find the category that best matches your contribution (e.g., Entitlement Management or lifecycle workflows governance scenario).
+    - If no suitable category exists, feel free to create a new folder following the existing naming conventions.
+    - Keep the structure organized and consistent with the rest of the repo

+4. Provide clear documentation - Include a markdown file in your contribution folder that explains:
+    - The purpose of the custom extension or Logic App.
+    - How to deploy and configure it.
+    - Any prerequisites or dependencies.
+    - Code – Include your Workflow Definition, custom connector JSON, or any supporting scripts.
+    - Usage guidance - How someone can deploy or adapt your sample.

-3. [Submit a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) - From your forked repo, create a pull request back to this repository.
+4. [Submit a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) - From your forked repo, create a pull request back to this repository, be sure to include a brief summary of your contribution and any relevant notes.

 ## 📜 License & Support